Marceillo/kayak-blog-pp4/README.md

 ## Database

-The project uses the PostgreSQL relational database for storing the data.
+The project uses the PostgreSQL  database for storing the data.

 ## Agile Methodology
 This project was developed using the Agile methodology.<br>
-All epics and user stories implementation progress was registered using [Github issues](https://github.com/hughes84/my-blog-pp4/issues).
-As the user stories were accomplished, they were moved in the Kanban Board from **Epic**,**User stories**, **To Do**, to **In-progress**, **Testing** and **Done** lists.
+All epics and user stories implementation progress was registered using [Github](https://github.com/users/Marceillo/projects/8).
+As the user stories were accomplished, they were moved in the Kanban Board from **Epic**,**User stories**, **No Status**, **To Do**, to **In-progress**, and **Done** lists.

+I added sprints to help with organising the project and MoSCoW prioritization Labels where also included to each issue.
+Additionally I included tasks to the issues for some guidence to what needs to be done.

 ## Responsive Layout and Design
-The project design has been adapted to all types of devices using Bootstrap predefined breakpoints.
-For intermediate devices where the design didn't fit accordingly, custom breakpoints were used.

-**Breakpoints:**
-    - max-width:575.98px
-    - max-width:991.98px
-    - max-width:1300.98px
+The project design was addapted to differant devices and Bootstrap helped with most of this.
+My focus was really to have a working django APP and as I have said before the time was an issue for me to really do a design with all the bells and whisels  this will be my future focus for this project.

 [Back to Table of Contents](#table-of-contents)